drodriguez17/CDIL-blog/README.md

+## June 6, 2018
+Continued to find names of mobile home parks.
+Gathered information and data on affordable housing in Idaho, found case files for Syringa, gathered mobile home state laws in the NW
 ## May 31, 2018
 Created a new outline of end project and began finding the names for mobile home parks of idaho https://docs.google.com/document/d/1CDYWBn4-3C6iE9v9qwogr7iTcnu_gasfPiLRT1F1qyE/edit